kernelOfTruth/lede-ar71xx-optimized-archer-c7-v2/README.md

 **Do you offer any quality assurance?**

 Sort of.
-I push releases manually after testing the builds on my own C7, which prevents major issues with the releases you can find here.
-The nightly builds are untested!
+I push releases manually after testing the builds on my own C7, which prevents major issues with the releases you can find here. (no nightly builds)

 **My clients are unable to connect to the internet after flashing this firmware!**